 WordPress Posts Grid And Custom Posts Grid

-In this tutorial on visualmodo knowledge base we will show how to use WordPress Posts Grid and custom posts grid as visual composer page builder plugin.
-You can use this page builder element for call any posts you want, blog posts, portfolio, team and any other posts, the grid system will organize and show it on your page in the way you want.
+In this tutorial on Visualmodo knowledge base, we will show how to use WordPress Posts Grid and custom posts grid using visual composer page builder plugin.
+As a result, you can use this page builder element to call any posts you want, blog posts, portfolio, team and any other posts, the grid system will organize and show it on your page in the way you want.
 Please watch the videos below:

 Those content elements can be placed on any WordPress page and display your posts or custom posts.
-Pages with these elements can then be used as an alternative to post archive pages.
-The good news are than in comparison to standard post archive pages you can add any other content elements and ensure that post grid is just a part of something more.
-For example portfolio page could contain not only grid of custom post type related to case studies, but also relevant information about services and testimonials.
+Pages with these elements can then be used as an alternative to posting archive pages.
+The good news is then in comparison to standard post archive pages you can add any other content elements and ensure that post grid is just a part of something more.
+For example, the portfolio page could contain not an only grid of custom post type related to case studies, but also relevant information about services and testimonials.

-Usage of Post Grid elements also allows significantly increase customization on how your post grid will look like by adding pagination, filters and even building custom queries if you feel like you need one.
+Firstly, the usage of Post Grid elements also allows significantly increase customization on how your post grid will look like.
+Adding pagination, filters and even building custom queries if you feel like you need one.
 If dealing with post archive pages you will spend hours and hours coding additional functionality while it’s already available under Post Grid element settings.
-In addition Post Grid offers different templates for your post grid items so there is no one standard template which can be adjusted just a little bit – instead there are plenty of different templates carefully crafted by web design experts.
+In addition, Post Grid offers different templates for your post grid items so there is no one standard template which can be adjusted just a little bit – instead, there are plenty of different templates carefully crafted by web design experts.

 This all sounds good, but there are cases when templates are not enough or maybe they are almost good for you.
-In such case there is a hidden treasure within Visual Composer you should know about – the Grid Builder.
+In such a case, there is a hidden treasure within Visual Composer you should know about – the Grid Builder.